andremporto/andremporto/README.md

 ### Hi...
 André Porto here! 😅

+I'm a beginner Python developer with a passion for programming and technology.

 - 👨🏻‍💻 Tech lover since 1990
 - 😎 Trying to become a developer
 - 🧠 Psychologist and Psychoanalyst